Energy-minimizing Mappings of Complex Projective Spaces: Stable Harmonic and Pluriharmonic Mappings

-Together with Lemma \ref{pluri_characterization_lemma}, Theorem \ref{harmonic_conf_thm} implies that pluriharmonic mappings of complex projective space have complex-linear derivatives, in the sense of Lemma \ref{pluri_holom_prop} below.
-Later we will quote a result of Ohnita, in Theorem \ref{bochner_result}, which subsumes this result, but Lemma \ref{pluri_holom_prop} is sufficient for several of our purposes and follows from what we have already established by a short, direct proof.
-We therefore include this argument below:
+Lemma \ref{pluri_characterization_lemma} implies an extension of Theorem \ref{harmonic_conf_thm} to pluriharmonic maps of higher-dimensional complex projective spaces, which we record in Lemma \ref{pluri_holom_prop}.
+Later we quote a result of Ohnita, in Theorem \ref{bochner_result}, which subsumes this result, but we present a short proof of Lemma \ref{pluri_holom_prop} which introduces a definition and notation used in the proofs of Theorems \ref{infimum} and \ref{cpn_p_energy_thm}: